draperlaboratory/hope-tools/runtime/README.md

 ##### Building an application

 The `isp_install_runtime` script bootstraps an existing project directory with resources that allow applications to build with one of
-ISP's currently supported runtimes: FreeRTOS or Bare (bare metal).
+ISP's currently supported runtimes: FreeRTOS, seL4, Bare (bare metal).
 Use the script as follows:

 ```
-isp_install_runtime <frtos/bare/stock_frtos/stock_bare> -b <project directory (default .)>
+isp_install_runtime <frtos/sel4/bare/stock_frtos/stock_sel4/stock_bare> -b <project directory (default .)>
 ```

 The `stock` variants build the runtime using a non-ISP toolchain.
 It looks for these binaries to be located in `STOCK_TOOLS/bin`, which defaults to `ISP_PREFIX/stock-tools/bin`

 This will generate the `isp-runtime` directory in the project directory, as well as a Makefile `isp-runtime.mk`.
-This Makefile sets `CC` to the ISP version of Clang and exposes the following variables:
+This Makefile sets `CC` to the ISP or stock version of Clang and exposes the following variables:
 - `ISP_CFLAGS` - required compiler flags to pass to Clang
 - `ISP_INCLUDES` - header files for the chosen runtime
 - `ISP_LDFLAGS` - command to use a custom linker script for the target application